Actress and comedienne born December 1, 1970, best known for her incredibly dark and vulgar sense of humor, and her show

 - Papa Wolf: Sarah's father.

 - Playing Against Type: Vanellope von Schweetz in Wreck-It Ralph was initially caught up in Silverman's (deserved) reputation as a vulgar comedienne – it is a Disney film, after all – but once the movie came out and people saw it, they realized that Van (and Sarah) had Hidden Depths.

 - Then there's her "Uncle Sarah" iPhone app, which basically casts her in the role of babysitter for toddlers.
 (No, really.)
 She's also appeared in an episode of Yo Gabba Gabba.

-- She's also had more serious supporting roles in the dramedy films Peep World and Take This Waltz, and will have a straight dramatic role in the 2015 film I Smile Back.
+- She's also had more serious supporting roles in the dramedy films Peep World and Take This Waltz, and in 2015 had her first lead big-screen role in a heavy drama, I Smile Back.

 - Precision F-Strike: Although she's usually pretty vulgar, she's a master of knowing just when to unleash a particularly nasty word.

-- Real-Life Relative: Sarah's sister Laura is an actress in her own right, and they often team up for projects (most notably The Sarah Silverman Program and Bob's Burgersnote ).
+- Real-Life Relative: Sarah's sister Laura is an actress in her own right, and they've occasionally teamed up for projects (most notably The Sarah Silverman Program and Bob's Burgersnote ).
 She also has another sister (Jodyne) who writes screenplays.